nimithajalal/Simple/demo.md

-This is the first line
+This is the first line!

 This is the second line!

-And the third
+And the third!

 And a final fourth line.
-This is it.
+This is it!